anyscale/templates/templates/fine-tune-llama2/README.md

 - Run command below to kick off fine-tuning with dummy data, Grade School Math 8k (GSM8K) dataset.

 ```
 # The flag `--as-test` is for demo / testing purposes as it runs through only one forward and backward pass of the model and checkpoints the model.
 It will take 6-7 mins.
-Without this flag, it will take ~14 mins.
+Without this flag, it will take ~42 mins (3 epochs).

 python train.py --size=7b --as-test
 ```